sjliu68/MDL4OW/README.md

 ## How to use
 #### Hyperspectral satellite images
-The input image is with size of imx*imy*channel.
+The input image is with size of imx×imy×channel.

 The satellite images are standard data, downloaded here: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes